risketor/phpTravelsFlightReservation/README.md

-#Php Travels Flight Reservation - Java
+## Php Travels Flight Reservation
-Automate the reservation process of a flight using https://www.phptravels.net which is a site for practicing QA automation over travel reservations.
-The reservation process includes searching a flight using the search box, selecting a flight from the list and complete the reservation flow.
+Java project automating the reservation process of a flight using https://www.phptravels.net which is a site for practicing QA automation over travel reservations.

 ## Getting Started
 1. Open a terminal window/command prompt